triorph/AOC/rust/day18/README.md

 we need to be doing as we copy/explore the snail-number tree.

 I'm going to commit what i have, then go back to trying to make this work as a mutable SnailNumber object.

+Note: I went through some iterations with this, but I think DerefMut ended up being the key variable, which can be short-handed with "&mut *self" in the match expression.